MattewEon/php-ApiRest/README.md

 On the same way, you can mark a field as jsonIgnore by calling the function `addIgnore("ignoredField1", ...)`.
 Then, to convert Model's instances to JSON call the `encode()` function !

+There is another function : `addDbIgnore("field1", ...)` used to specify which fields are not stored in the dataBase.

 Model classes can be retrieved from JSON using this static function :
 `Model::fromJSON(stdClass $data)`.